 What education do you need to become an X-ray technologist?

 Before diving into pursuing this career, it’s important to know the road ahead of you.
 The good news on this front is that X-ray techs and radiologic technologists have a relatively short path into the field when compared to some healthcare professionals.
 An associate’s degree is the most common educational requirement for radiologic technologists, according to the BLS.2 It’s important to note that in many states, the radiologic technologist program must be accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Without this accreditation, students in those areas may not be permitted to gain their license.
 So what does that mean in terms of time?
-The Rasmussen College Radiologic Technology Associate’s degree program can be completed in as few as 24 months.3
+The Rasmussen University Radiologic Technology Associate’s degree program can be completed in as few as 24 months.3

 In many states earning a degree isn’t the final step—radiologic technologists will also need to become licensed in the state they wish to practice.
 To become licensed, technologists must usually graduate from an accredited program, and pass a certification exam.